alphagov/paas-tech-docs/source/documentation/monitoring_apps/metrics.md

 ### Metrics exporter app with StatsD

 To use the metrics exporter, you deploy it as an app on PaaS.
-Refer to the [metrics exporter readme documentation](https://github.com/alphagov/paas-metric-exporter/blob/master/README.md) [external link] for more information on supported metrics.
+Refer to the [metrics exporter readme documentation](https://github.com/alphagov/paas-metric-exporter/blob/master/README.md) for more information on supported metrics.

 Before you set up the metrics exporter app, you will need:

-- a monitoring system to store the metrics with an accompanying [StatsD](https://github.com/etsy/statsd/wiki) [external link] endpoint set up
+- a monitoring system to store the metrics with an accompanying [StatsD](https://github.com/etsy/statsd/wiki) endpoint set up
 - a live Cloud Foundry account assigned to the orgs and spaces you want to receive metrics on

 We recommend that this Cloud Foundry account: